I am an avid hiker and I like sharing some of the places I've hiked (or biked) with others. I also offer tips for beginners.

-Discover Mounds State Park and the Adena - Hopewell Indian Mounds
+Mounds State Park and the Adena-Hopewell Indian Mounds

-On this page, you will learn more about the park its trails as well as a bit of history about the original inhabitants of the area: the Adena and Hopewell Indians.
+On this page, you will learn more about the park and its trails, as well as a bit of history about the original inhabitants of the area: the Adena and Hopewell Indians.

 About Mounds State Park

 Mounds State Park lies along the White River.
-It offers users several picnic areas, a pool, a campground, a Visitors Center, and several miles of hiking trails.
-Visit here for a park map.
+It offers users several picnic areas, a pool, a campground, a Visitors Center, and several miles of hiking trails (all viewable on the park map).

 Learn About the Mound Builders